jsjaspreet/UdacityFroggerProject/README.md

 This Frogger Clone game is a project from Udacity's Front End Web Developer Nanodegree curriculum.

-### How to open the game
+### How to play the game
-From the command line, execute the following command, replacing google-chrome with another comparable browser (chromium, firefox)
+Open index.html by clicking on it or from the command line, execute the following command, replacing google-chrome with another comparable browser (chromium, firefox) installed on your machine

     $ google-chrome index.html